 Feldkirch is a medieval town in the mountainous state of Voralberg in Austria.
 It was the last stop of our journey through Austria.
 The reason we chose to stay in Feldkirch?
 We wanted to see Liechtenstein.
 Yeah, we wanted to get that 2 Euro stamp on our passport saying we had visited the 6th smallest country on the planet.

-Yeah, planning on visiting the 2nd to the 20th, because almost everyone else including us has visited the smallest country in the world, the Vatican.
+Yes, we’re planning on visiting the 2nd to the 20th smallest countries, because almost everyone else including us has visited the smallest country in the world, the Vatican.
 It’s probably the country that sees the most tourist traffic too!

 And the weather was gloomy when we were there, which was perfect for us because we get sunburnt easily.
 So give us gloomy or cloudy weather anytime!